magellanic-clouds17/etl_pipeline_lichess/README.md

 *The graph illustrates the smoothed rating evolution over time for the top 20 players.
 Each line represents a player's rating change from the first to the last game of January 2013.
 The graph highlights the dynamic nature of player ratings and showcases significant improvements or declines.*

 ## Conclusion
-The project successfully provided insights into the playing habits and performance trends of Lichess players, demonstrating the power of data engineering in transforming raw data into meaningful information.
+The project successfully provided insights into the playing habits and performance trends of Lichess players, demonstrating my knowledge of data engineering to transform raw data into meaningful information.

 ## Top Players Analysis
 - **F1_ALONSO_FERRARI**: Played the most games, with a total of 1729 games and an overall rating increase of 378 points.